sqonk/phext-detach/docs/api/Channel.md

 public function set($value) : sqonk\phext\detach\Channel
 ```
 Pass a value into the channel.
 This method will block until the channel is free to receive new data again.

+If the channel is closed then it will return immediately.

 ------